XertroV/aec-membership-test-simulator/README.md

 >
 > * The statistical method used fails ~10% of the time for borderline cases.
 > * The statistical method uses an artificially limited sample size and thus does not estimate party membership, though does (roughly) measure membership attrition.
-> * We have sufficient membership and provide evidence.
-Attached is a list of 4680 members.
-Each entry was, at some point, verified against the electoral roll.
+> * We have sufficient membership and provide evidence. **Attached is a list of 4680 members.
+Each entry was, at some point, verified against the electoral roll.**
 >
 > Unless each of these criticisms can be addressed, we do not believe that a decision by the AEC to deregister the Party would be based in reality.

 (Note: there are at least two non-critical errors in our response -- the AEC has already been informed.
 See the end of the doc for what was sent to the AEC re those errors.)

 Yesterday (2022-02-14) I was curious about the *actual* statistical properties of the AEC's process.
 How likely would it have been for us to succeed?
-(Even though we are **in fact** an eligible party?)
+(Given that we are **in fact** an eligible party.)

 Turns out there was a 71.7% chance that the AEC's method would find a false negative.